mongodb/chatbot/docs/docs/ingest/data-sources.md

 ## Helper Functions

-We have provided a few helper functions to make it easier to ingest data from common sources.
+We have provided a few utility functions to help with common data ingestion tasks.

 ### Remove Markdown Images and Links